 Needless to say, I might be young and strong, but the next day did not go as smoothly on nothing but stubbornness and coffee.
 I made it through the whole day without speaking to a single woman other than Jesse’s mother and my little sister.
 Oddly enough, every man I had business with that day made my life miserable.

-Lack of sleep has the same affect on me as too much red wine or the death of a loved one – I break down and cry as though the world is ending.
+Lack of sleep has the same effect on me as too much red wine or the death of a loved one – I break down and cry as though the world is ending.
 This is usually how God breaks me.
 I would take advantage of this part of the story to compare myself to a wild mustang being broken by a fierce cowboy but since this is more than a story and more like a portal deep down into my imperfect soul, I’ll admit that by the time I crossed the threshold of my bedroom, I probably resembled a red-faced, swollen-eyed constipated baby.

 I sat in dark silence again for a few hours.
 Then, I walked over to my work desk and opened my Bible.
 Honestly, I only opened it because 1) I knew I wasn’t going to sleep anyway and was driving myself mad lying there in my own misery 2) Reading at night always makes me sleepy and 3) I wasn’t going to pick up where I left off in Stephen King’s IT at 11:00 pm in an empty dark house because I’m not nearly as tough as I pretend to be.
 So, I pouted and pushed open my Bible with one finger.

-“Ye have heard that it hath been said, ‘Thou shalt love thy neighbour and hate thine enemy’.
+“Ye have heard that it hath been said, ‘Thou shalt love thy neighbor and hate thine enemy’.
 But I say unto you, ‘Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you and persecute you'” (Matthew 5:44).

 Uhhhhhhhh I shut my Bible and not in a respectful manner at all.